Dogpatch USA: Post-closure

 In 1988 Debra Nielson began buying parcels of the Dogpatch property.
 Eventually the area she owned included the ski lodge, convention center, roller rink, and motel.
 She renamed the acreage "Serenity Mountain".
 She moved into the Ski Lodge and operated a bed and breakfast there.
 She also opened a nondenominational church in one of the abandoned resort buildings.
 In December 1999 Nielson leased the abandoned skating rink to the Humane Enforcement and Legal Protection or HELP.
 HELP was a non profit group that provided therapeutic horse back riding free of charge.

 In 1997, in response to a petition by residents, the U.S. Post Office changed the name of the Dogpatch Post Office back to Marble Falls, as it had been prior to 1968.

+In November 2001, the park's owner at that time, Melvyn Bell, was indicted by a federal grand jury for tax evasion.
+The trial was delayed repeatedly, due to Bell's health issues, and ultimately dismissed when he died January 2002.
+Security Bank of Harrison foreclosed on the Dogpatch USA property in order to recover $485,000 in debt from Bell.

 In late 2002, Ford Carr had the 141 acre site placed on eBay with a minimum bid requirement of $1 million.
 Although he was looking for a $4 million bid, there were no bidders.
 In 2005, it was reported by Arkansas Business that the property was for sale with an asking price $5 million, but the price was "very negotiable."

 In 2005, 17-year-old Pruett Nance was driving an ATV through the property.
 Nance said he had permission from the owners to tour the property.
 While riding, Nance collided with a length of wire strung between two trees, and was severely injured and nearly decapitated.
 The question of whether or not the wire was put there maliciously, to dissuade vandalism, became the subject of a lawsuit the Nances filed against the park's owners.
 The suit eventually ended up in the Arkansas Supreme Court, which ruled in favor of Nance.
 Nance was awarded $100,000 in compensatory damages and $150,000 in punitive damages, and his father, Stewart Nance, was awarded $400,000 in compensatory damages, for medical bills.
 When the park owners did not pay the judgment, the deed to Dogpatch was awarded to Pruett Nance, who became the new owner of the park.

 A few businesses have revived sections of the Marble Falls property.
 Nielson sold some of the property to Fred Mullins, who opened an RV Park on the site of the former campgrounds.
 In 2004, Nielson sold another portion of the property, including the convention center, motel, restaurant, ice-skating rink, and a strip mall to Bob Richards and Randal Phillips.
 Phillips and his wife Debbie reopened it as "The Hub", a motorcycle-themed resort.
 The Hub featured a 50-room hotel and a convention facility that seated 1,500 in theater style.
 The Hub closed in 2017.